Eriknpy/VaultHomework-Csharp/README.md

 <!--About The Solution -->
 ## About The Solution

-I found this a perfect opportunity to use the Template method as a skeleton of the algorithm.
+I found this as a perfect opportunity to use the Template method as a skeleton of the algorithm.
 There are two different approaches to coding:
 * General: The least language-specific approach
 * C# specific: Linq

-Each approach solves the task in 3 steps
+Each approach solves the algorithmical part in 3 steps

 <!-- GETTING STARTED -->
 ## Getting Started

-There are two ways to run this project.
+There are two recommended ways to run this project.
 * Run the project from your IDE, preferably Visual Studio 2022
     * You can add your input.txt:
-            1. Go to the VaultHomework\VaultHomework folder where VaultHomework.csproj located
-      and add your file.
+            1. Go to the VaultHomework\VaultHomework folder where is VaultHomework.csproj located and add your file.
-        2. Specify the
-    * file location with CLI:
+        2. Specify the file location with CLI:
         ```sh
         dotnet run yourfilename.txt
         ```